jentsanblackbaud/API_Automation/README.md

 Create an APIM in Azure if one does not already exist for this API to be located in.

+Download your Azure profile so Powershell can log you into Azure.
+Instructions can be found [here](https://blogs.technet.microsoft.com/dataplatform/2016/11/16/set-your-powershell-session-to-automatically-log-into-azure/).

 Download all desired SOAP endpoints in WSDL format into a local folder.

 Prepare a csv file that contains the following information in order for the script to run correctly.
 The required fields are ProfilePath, SubscriptionID, SubscriptionKey, ServiceName, ResourceGroupName, InitialFilePath, Policies

 ProfilePath
-	- Path to the file that contains the information needed to log into Azure SubscriptionID
+	- Path to the file that contains the information needed to log into Azure

+SubscriptionID
 	- SubscriptionID of the subscription the API is under.
-This can be found under "Subscriptions" in "All Services" SubscriptionKey
+This can be found under "Subscriptions" in "All Services"

+SubscriptionKey
-	- Subscription key that provides access to the API ServiceName
+	- Subscription key that provides access to the API

+ServiceName
 	- The name of the APIM service

 ResourceGroupName
-	- The name of the resource group that the APIM service is under InitialFilePath
+	- The name of the resource group that the APIM service is under

+InitialFilePath
-	- The path where the SOAP endpoint WSDL files are located Policies
+	- The path where the SOAP endpoint WSDL files are located

+Policies
 	- A string representation of the policies that will be changed in the API